helgatheviking/KIA-Subtitle/readme.txt

 You can also use the shortcode `[the-subtitle]` to display it within the post content.

+= Displaying the subtitle on the front-end =

+This plugin does _not_ attempt to output the subtitle.
+With an infinite number of themes, it is not possible for us to support that.
+The onus is on the user to customize their theme accordingly.

+This plugin creates an `the_subtitle()` template tag that can be used in your theme's templates as follows:

+`
+if( function_exists( 'the_subtitle' ) ) the_subtitle();
+`

+You can wrap the string in some markup using the *$before* and *$after* parameters.
+`
+if( function_exists( 'the_subtitle' ) ) the_subtitle( '<h2 class="subtitle">', '</h2>' );
+`

+= WooCommerce support =

+There is a small [bridge plugin](https://github.com/helgatheviking/kia-subtitle-woocommerce-bridge) you can install and activate to automatically display the subtitle in most WooCommerce locations.
+This will work for all themes that are using WooCommerce's default hooks.

+*NB:* It's known that the Ocean WP theme has it's own hooks in the WooCommerce templates.
+You will need to alter the bridge plugin... please take a look at this [support thread](https://wordpress.org/support/topic/compatibility-with-latest-wp-and-wc/#post-15456180).

 = WPML Ready =

-KIA Subtitle has been tested by WPML and will allow you to translate the subtitle multilingual sites.
+KIA Subtitle has been tested by WPML and will allow you to translate the subtitle on multilingual sites.

 = Support =